camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 perform "fixups" on these vtable pointers.

-While `std::trivially_relocate` suffices for many use cases and neatly handles the ARM64e platform, other important use cases remain unaddressed.
+While `std::trivially_relocate` suffices for many use cases and neatly handles the ARM64e platform, other important use cases remain unaddressed#footnote[See national body comments RO 1-134 @RoComment and US 74-135 @UsComment].
 We propose to complement `std::trivially_relocate` with another function, `std::restart_lifetime`, that addresses these use cases.

 = Key `std::trivially_relocate` limitations <sec-use-cases>